namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/18/24
+- Pulling more stories from demo feedback

 ### 3/15/24
-- Have one more feedback story to complete before the end of day - 2402
+- Worked on a demo feedback story to add tooltips for icon buttons and truncated texts - 2402
-- Spend time testing the stories from yesterday
+- Spend time testing all of the completed demo feedback stories

 ### 3/14/24
 - Worked on demo feedback stories